Man Accused Of Molesting Toddler In Owasso Restaurant Bathroom

 Video

-Owasso Police arrested a 26-year-old man they say molested a 3-year-old girl at a McDonald's restaurant.
+Owasso Police arrested a man they say molested a 3-year-old girl in the bathroom of the McDonald's on 116th Street North in October.

 Keep up-to-date with everything that happens in your world.